hyvor/smtp-simulator/README.md

 | `disabled+async@` | Simulates a disabled email address. | 550         | 5.1.2         |
 | `spam+async@`     | Simulates a spam rejection.         | 550         | 5.7.1         |

+- If there are multiple recipients with different bounce types, a single DSN will be sent with all the failed recipients listed.
+Delay will be the maximum of all the delays.

 ### Complaints

 These emails accept the message initially but later send a complaint notification back to the sender.
 The complaint is sent as per RFC5965.